fabiolariveranoriega/retail-merchant-intelligence/README.md

 - Which products drive the most engagement?
 - Which products have high CTR but low volume (hidden opportunities)?
 - Which products are declining in engagement?
-- How does user activity trend daily?
+- How does event activity trend daily?
 - What should be promoted, fixed, or retired?

 This project answers those questions using analytics at scale.